-I told you in my article on sashiko embroidery "a moment for yourself" that I had brought back in my Japanese suitcases a sashiko panel.
+I mentioned in my article on sashiko embroidery "a moment for yourself" that I had brought back in my Japanese suitcases a sashiko panel.
 Well...
 I finally finished it!

-It was obviously fantastic to meet them and one of them gave me a panel to embroider in sashiko.
-I chose an autumn maple leaf motif thinking I would love to embroider it this fall back in Belgium.
+It was obviously fantastic to meet them, and one of them gave me a sashiko embroidery panel.
+I chose an autumn maple leaf pattern thinking I would love to embroider it this fall back in Belgium.

-I bought a range of thread in a haberdashery in Akita in Northern Japan to accompany my creation.
+I bought a range of thread at a haberdashery in Akita in northern Japan to accompany my creation.

 I promised myself to finish my panel before the arrival of the new fabrics we had ordered on site.
 I must say I’m proud of myself because mission accomplished!